PNNL-Comp-Mass-Spec/DMS-Model-Config-Db-Updater/Readme.md

 Use `/WriteResults` to save the validation results to a text file
 * Use `/ResultsFile:ValidationResults.txt` to customize the filename

+The processing options can be specified in a parameter file using `/ParamFile:Options.conf` or `/Conf:Options.conf`
+* Define options using the format `ArgumentName=Value`
+* Lines starting with `#` or `;` will be treated as comments
+* Additional arguments on the command line can supplement or override the arguments in the parameter file

 Use `/CreateParamFile` to create an example parameter file
 * By default, the example parameter file content is shown at the console